Meidoragon/se_project_aroundtheus/README.md

 **TODO**

 * Using the spacing values from the brief, determine if any of them can be represented by a simple calc(Xvw - Ypx) to allow meeting the design requirements for some of them without using media queries.
-Not because it should be done, but because I want to know.
-Main example that interested me was the copywrite text in the footer.
-* Save changes made by user for use between sessions.
+* Expand the HTTP error handler to have different behavior depending on the received status code.